 This brief case illustrates that, if you consider health issues across these seven essential processes – glycation, oxidation, methylation, lipidation, hydration, digestion and communication – you will rapidly start to see the wood from the trees.

-My online 100%Health Check at www.patrickholford.com also assesses these processes, each out of 100%, thus identifying your weakest link and tracking your return to ‘100% healthy’ resilience.
+If you want to know how you would score with these processes, take my FREE 100% Health Check which assesses each out of 100% – thus identifying your weakest link and tracking your return to ‘100% healthy’ resilience.

-Another benefit is that this way of looking immediately focuses attention on the best treatment options, designed to tune up the weakest processes.
+A benefit is that this way of looking, is that it immediately focuses attention on the best treatment options, designed to tune up the weakest processes.
 As Marcel Proust said ‘The real act of discovery is not to find new lands, but to see with new eyes.’

 - See www.patrickholford.com/advice/chromium-the-evidence